‘Bold And The Beautiful’ Recap For Tuesday, August 7: Liam Commits To Hope, Steffy’s Lingerie Line Rehearsal

-Bold and the Beautiful recaps for Tuesday, August 7 features Steffy’s (Jacqueline MacInnes Wood) lingerie line rehearsal.
+Bold and the Beautiful recap for Tuesday, August 7, moved several story arcs forward.

+The episode featured Steffy’s (Jacqueline MacInnes Wood) lingerie line rehearsal.
 Thorne (Ingo Rademacher) quickly filled her in that he hired Zoe (Kiara Barnes) because she created such a stir at the Hope For The Future fashion show.
-She gives it the go ahead and says that she will also be a model for the line as well as the spokesperson for it, according to Soap Central.
-The models begin strutting and Thorne takes a video.
-Ridge (Thorsten Kaye) says that he is proud of his daughter.
-Later, Steffy tells him that she gave Liam (Scott Clifton) and Hope (Annika Noelle) her blessing to get married and that she even put her ring on Hope’s finger.
-She said that she no longer wanted to be one of Liam’s choices and wanted to move on with her life.
+She gave it the go ahead and said that she will be a model for the line as well as the spokesperson for it, according to Soap Central.
+The models began strutting and Thorne took a video.
+Ridge (Thorsten Kaye) said that he’s proud of his daughter.

+Later, Steffy told him that she gave Liam (Scott Clifton) and Hope (Annika Noelle) her blessing to get married and that she even put her ring on Hope’s finger.
+She said that she no longer wants to be one of Liam’s choices and wants to move on with her life.

-Emma (Nia Sioux) is furious that Zoe has been hired and asked Xander (Adain Bradley) if he isn’t going to do anything about it.
+Emma (Nia Sioux) was furious that Zoe had been hired, and asks Xander (Adain Bradley) if he isn’t going to do anything about it.
 He pointed out that he is also an intern but then wanted to know if she had meant that he should ask his cousin, Maya (Karla Mosley).
 He reminded her that he had left the UK to put as much distance as possible between himself and Zoe, but now he wishes the best for her in her career.

 From managing Bikini Bar to modeling at Forrester Creations, Danny can do it all!
 Looks like @Keith_Carlos has had some practice on the runway. ???? #BoldandBeautiful pic.twitter.com/LDIW0cSnx0